joelandman/nyble/README.md

 One should be able to build an image from any distro as long as the relevant target distro's tools are installed.

+Nyble will build an image from the tools into a temporary scratch space.
+This build will then be snapshot into a tar.bz2 image using tar and pbzip2.
+After that the image will be incorporated into an initramfs, after adjusting the initramfs configuration to include the tarball, and the elements required to unpack it.

+This effectively limits the size of the tarball to 2GB, as cpio cannot handle larger files at this moment.

+### Build variables

 Several important variables used for the build are
 * DISTRO : which distribution you will use as the base of your image.
 Current choices are debian9 and centos7

 * TARGET : top level scratch directory for building the image.
 Defaults to ```/mnt/root```.

 * NYBLE_KERNEL : 0 or 1, with 0 indicating that the build should use the distro
 provided default kernel.
 This does mean you can build these images to be almost entirely based upon the distro itself, with minor modifications to some of the startup scripts.
 These modifications are necessary to run as a ramdisk booted OS.
 The system will not likely function without them.

+### Build configuration outside of variables

 The Makefile includes distro specific configuration in ```OS/$DISTRO/{base,config}.conf``` .
 The Makefile uses 1 target, ```finalizebase``` which should be the last target in ```OS/$DISTRO/config.conf```.
 The ```OS/$DISTRO/base.conf``` portion of the distro specific included Makefile should handle all of the base distro package installation, and kernel installation.
 The ```OS/$DISTRO/config.conf``` should handle all of the post installation configuration, additional driver, package, and feature installation.

+### Running builds

 You can execute up to a specific target, for example ```fb_final``` by running
   ```make fb_final```.
 You can continue the image build process by running ```make```.